Le-Nii/alx-low_level_programming/README.md

 # ALX Low Level Programming
-This project contains various exercise for the low level programming category for LAX programme.
+This project contains various exercise for the low level programming category for ALX programme.